boltdesignsystem/bolt/packages/components/bolt-button/TESTING.md

 1. And I am viewing the URL "[https://master.boltdesignsystem.com/pattern-lab/patterns/02-components-button/index.html](https://master.boltdesignsystem.com/pattern-lab/patterns/02-components-button/index.html)"
 1. Then I should see the text "Bolt Button"
 1. When I refresh the page
-1. And I immediately begin swiping up up to scroll the page
+1. And I immediately begin swiping up to scroll the page
 1. Then the page should scroll smoothly with less than "1" second of delay